Ahmet Davutoğlu: Life and early career

 Ahmet Davutoğlu was born in Taşkent, Konya, Turkey.
 He graduated from Istanbul High School, which is a Deutsche Auslandsschule (German International School) and studied at the Department of Economics and Political Science of the Boğaziçi University, Istanbul.
 He holds a master's degree in public administration and a PhD degree in political science and international relations from Boğaziçi University.
 Between 1993 and 1996 Davutoğlu taught political sciences at International Islamic University Malaysia.
 From 1996 to 1999 he worked at Marmara University and became a full professor in 1999.
 He was the chairman of the Department of International Relations at Beykent University in Istanbul.
 Between 1995 and 1999 he wrote weekly columns for Turkish daily newspaper Yeni Şafak.

 Davutoğlu was granted the title of ambassador in 2003 by the joint decision of President Ahmet Necdet Sezer and Prime Minister Abdullah Gül.

 Since 1984 he has been married to Sare Davutoğlu, who is a gynecologist working in Istanbul and a vocal anti-abortion campaigner.
-They have one son and three daughters.
+They have one son and four daughters.
+One of his daughters died at six days old.

 His publications include Alternative Paradigms: The Impact of Islamic and Western Weltanschauungs on Political Theory, The Civilizational Transformation and The Muslim World in English, Stratejik Derinlik (Strategic Depth), and Küresel Bunalım (The Global Crisis) in Turkish.

 His book Strategic Depth is a very influential book in Turkey's foreign policy orientation, even becoming a bestseller in Greece in July 2010.
 He was very influential in the military, academic, and government triangle shaping Turkish foreign policy in the 2000s.
 In addition to his native Turkish, he also speaks German, English, Arabic and Malay.